ialberquilla/hlf1.4-template/README.md

 # hlf1.4-template
-Hyperledger fabric template for create new networks.
+Hyperledger fabric template to create new networks.
 Created with two organizations and one channel in Hyperledger Fabric 1.4.

 # Installation instructions